Water & Health

 A safely managed drinking water source is defined as one located on site, available when needed, and free from contamination.

-Lack of access to safe clean drinking water has a big impact on the quality of life of many people in Latin America, with women and children being the most affected.
+Lack of access to safe clean drinking water has a big impact on the quality of life of many people in Latin America and Africa, with women and children being the most affected.

 This impact is reflected in health issues, mortality, economic development, and low rates of attendance in schools.